nnirror/wax/README.md

 - `high out` is the minimum value desired in the output.
 - `exponent` scales the output range according to an exponential curve and should be greater than or equal to 1.

+## scope
+Displays the input signal as a waveform in an oscilloscope. `scope min` and `scope max` control the amplitude range of the oscilloscope. `block size` controls the number of samples in the total history of the oscilloscope, and it must be a power of 2 between 32 and 32768.

 ## sine
 Generates a sine wave between -1 and 1, oscillating at `frequency`.
 The phase of the sine wave can be modified at signal-rate with `phase`,which will be added to the `frequency` parameter.